LibrePlan/libreplan/doc/src/user/en/05-recursos.rst

 1) Machine details tab.
 This tab can be used to edit the ID details of the machines.
 The details that can be changed on this tab are:

-   i Name.
+   - Name.

-   ii Machine code.
+   - Machine code.

-   iii Description of the machine.
+   - Description of the machine.

 .. figure:: images/machine-data.png